aspose-total/Aspose.Total-Products/total/en/android-java/conversion/cgm-to-mhtml/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render CGM to MHTML on Android via Java" h2="Convert CGM to MHTML in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+CGM (Computer Graphics Metafile) is a vector graphics format used for storing and exchanging graphics data.
+It is widely used in the engineering and technical drawing fields.
+MHTML (MIME HTML) is a web page archive format used for saving web pages in a single file.
+It is used for archiving web pages and sending them as email attachments.
+Therefore, it is necessary to convert CGM to MHTML in order to make the data more accessible.

+<h2>How Aspose.Total helps for cgm to mhtml conversion</h2>

-You can integrate CGM to MHTML conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert CGM file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to MHTML.
+Aspose.Total for Android Java is a suite of APIs that provides developers with the ability to integrate CGM to MHTML conversion feature in their mobile apps.
+It includes two APIs: Aspose.PDF for Android via Java and Aspose.Words for Android Java.

+The Aspose.PDF for Android via Java API allows developers to convert CGM files to DOC format.
+It supports a wide range of file formats, including CGM, PDF, DOC, DOCX, HTML, XPS, and many more.
+It also provides features such as document manipulation, text extraction, and image extraction.

+The Aspose.Words for Android Java API enables developers to render DOC files to MHTML.
+It supports a wide range of file formats, including DOC, DOCX, HTML, MHTML, ODT, RTF, and many more.
+It also provides features such as document manipulation, text extraction, and image extraction.

+By using these two APIs, developers can easily integrate CGM to MHTML conversion feature in their mobile apps.
+This will enable them to make their data more accessible and easier to share.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}